When it comes to investing, there are two schools of thought, active investing and passive investing.

 For example, if you were to pick an allocation of 60% stocks and 40% bonds, you stick with this allocation regardless if the market is rising or falling.

-Active Investing: Active investing involves ongoing buying and selling actions by an investor.
+Active management involves ongoing buying and selling actions by an investor.
 Active investors purchase investments and continuously monitor their activity in order to exploit profitable conditions.

 For example, in terms of buying and selling, you are looking to make a short term profit on the price swings of a stock.

 For example, you might have a portfolio made up of 60% stocks and 40% bonds, but fear a recession coming.

-Active Investing vs. Passive Investing Showdown
+Active Investing vs. Passive Investing Compared

 I won’t go through the entire list as some of them can get fairly technical.
 Instead I will keep it basic and only cover the most important points for both.